-The program is designed to make the educational resources of the College and the Community available to the general public.
-Most classes are offered during the late afternoon and evening hours.
+The program is designed to make the educational resources of the College and Community available to the general public.
 The program provides university parallel course work, specialized course work in occupationally oriented subjects and non-college credit instruction tailored to the specific needs of individuals and groups not met by the credit program.